ars0915/note/pages/AirSync Diagnostics Tool.md

 # Network
 	- ## Port binding result
+		- report server bind result
 	- ## Low level connect test
-		- Tests if a TCP port is open and reachable
-		  It's the most fundamental network connectivity check pinpoint whether a failure is at the network/firewall level or at the application protocol level
+		- Tests if a TCP / UDP port is open and reachable It's the most fundamental network connectivity check pinpoint whether a failure is at the network/firewall level or at the application protocol level
 		- ### Error